kalpesh-d/kalpesh-d/README.md

 Front-End Developer
 -------------------

 I am a passionate Developer with a Bachelor's Degree in BCA (Bachelor of Computer Application).
-I know about developing software applications using popular technologies such as C, C++, Basic Python, HTML, CSS, and JavaScript.
-I strive to learn new technologies and i am keen to apply my skills to challenging projects.
+I know about developing software applications using popular technologies such as C, C++, Basic Python, HTML, CSS, JavaScript, Typescript & React.js .
+I strive to learn new technologies and I am keen to apply my skills to challenging projects.
 I am a highly motivated self-starter with a strong dedication to quality.
 I am confident that I can offer great value to any organization in terms of technical expertise and creative problem-solving.

 * 🌍  I'm based in Ahmedabad
-* ✉️  You can contact me at [kalpeshdhoke740@outlook.com](mailto:kalpeshdhoke740@outlook.com)
+* ✉️  You can contact me at [kalpeshdhoke7@gmail.com](mailto:kalpeshdhoke7@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I'm secretly Batman... but don't tell anyone.